nicferrier/keepie/README.md

 * `appCallback` - a function, called with the express app so you can configure routes.
 * `listenerCallback` - a function, called with the listener address so you can enquire of the listener.

+## Keepie and other databases?

+Is Keepie postgresql specific?
+No. The only implementation for Keepie behaviour is with Postgresql but any database would support it.

+There is one caveat, Keepie works best when creating the database, so that it can initially create the authentication and no human will ever know.
+Keepie for MySql or ELK or Mongo would work well.

+A lot of more traditional databases seem to have a manual installation process where a human creates a password.

+Keepie could support this mechanism if it had a UI to allow the password to be set up.
+But that is left as an extension for the user since it will depend on so much in the environment.